Ralpina/Workshop-OTU-pipeline/README.md

 `myco/sing_fastq`
 `myco/errors`

-Sequences with the extension `ab1` should be then uploaded to the newly created directoy `seqs`.
 The number of sequences uploaded can be checked using `ls seqs | wc -l`.
 A local database can also be downloaded from the UNITE website, for example: [UNITE v.9 database](https://doi.plutof.ut.ee/doi/10.15156/BIO/2938068), or check for new releases [here](https://unite.ut.ee/repository.php).